Skip to content

 Key Takeaways

-• False positive rates: 1–4% for native English academic writers; up to 50–60% for international students.
+• False positives: Only 1-4% for native speakers, but up to 60% for international students.

-• Detection is less reliable for texts under 300 words, highly technical content, and heavily edited AI drafts.
+• Detection is less reliable for short texts (under 300 words) or technical science papers.

 The Detection Challenge: Why It Is Harder Than It Sounds